 What Are My Counselor's Responsibilities?

 Your counselor understands how disabilities can get in the way of a career.
-It is your counselor’s responsibility to help you understand your strengths and the steps needed to overcome your substantial impediment to employment.
-Your counselor will: help you decide on a career that builds on your strengths; give you information, provide guidance and support; and arrange for you to receive the services you need to prepare for, start and maintain a career.
-We hope that the information in this brochure will help you understand OVR and that it marks the beginning of a successful partnership.
+Your counselor’s responsibility is to help you understand your strengths and the steps needed to overcome your substantial impediment to employment.
+Your counselor will: help you decide on a career that builds on your strengths, give you information, provide guidance and support, and arrange for you to receive the services you need to prepare for, start and maintain a career.
 If you have any further questions, please ask your counselor.

 When OVR does not have enough money to provide services to all eligible individuals, it is required to provide services according to an Order of Selection.
 Under an Order of Selection, a certain group (or groups) of individuals receive services while others are placed on an indefinite waiting list for when sufficient funds become available.
 OVR’s Order of Selection places all eligible individuals into one of three groups as follows: